TimothyDanielQlik/git-site/docs/recover.md

 # Recover a Deleted Commit

 Well, you've decided to delete a commit, but now you realize you shouldn't have done that!
-Not all is lost, but you'll need to abandon Sourcetree and open up Git Bash.
+Not all is lost, but you'll need to abandon your GUI and open up Git Bash.

 To recover a deleted commit (or any deleted object), do the following: